kiedtl/roguelike/README.md

 # roguelike

-This is a WIP roguelike that I've been working on for some time.
+This is a WIP roguelike that I've been working on for some time, stealth-focused.

 TODO: writeup